marad/sbt-slick-game-archetype/README.md

 This project is a basic boostrap for creating Slick2D games using SBT as build tool.

+## Artemis Framework

+Artemis is small and lightweight yet powerfull entity framework.
+For more information please refer to the [Artemis home page](http://gamadu.com/artemis/)

 ## Why SBT?

 I decided to use because I wanted to be able to create games also with Scala language.